Siem4all/Online_Bus_System/README.md

       Expiration Year:2027

    # Prerequisites
-Before you can run this PHP project, you need to have Composer installed on your system.
-Composer is a dependency manager for PHP that allows you to easily install and manage project dependencies.
+Before you can run this PHP project, you need to have XAMPP or WAMP and Composer installed on your system.

+To install XAMPP or WAMP, follow these steps:

+1. Download the XAMPP or WAMP installer from their respective websites.

+2. Run the installer and follow the installation instructions.

+3. Start the Apache and MySQL services in XAMPP or WAMP.

 To install Composer, follow these steps:

-Go to the Composer website at https://getcomposer.org/download/ and download the Composer setup file for Windows.
+1. Go to the Composer website at https://getcomposer.org/download/ and download the Composer setup file for Windows.

-Run the Composer setup file and follow the installation instructions.
+2. Run the Composer setup file and follow the installation instructions.
 During the installation process, you will be prompted to select a PHP executable file and set up the PATH environment variable.

-Once the installation is complete, open a new Command Prompt window and run the command composer.
+3. Once the installation is complete, open a new Command Prompt window and run the command composer.
 If Composer is installed correctly, you should see the Composer version and a list of available commands.

-After installing Composer, you can use it to manage the dependencies of this PHP project by running the command composer install from the project directory in a Command Prompt window.
-This will install all the required packages and their dependencies.